tanksdude/automated-reddit-video-tool-gui/README.md

 1. Obtain the comment you want to make a video for as a .txt file.
 Put that file in the `input_comments` folder.
 1. Type in the file name in the "File Name" section.
 Click "Preview File" to make sure you got the right file.
 1. **Click the lock icon**, then click "Split!" to have it split.
 1. (Optional) If you want to have the speech and image text be different, click "Make Copy" to make a copy of it, then "Reveal in File Explorer" to find it, then edit it as you wish.
+Check "Use Speech Text" to enable using it.
 1. (Optional, strongly recommended) Edit the image parameters as you desire.
-Click "Refresh" to see your changes.
+Click "Preview" to see your changes.
 1. Click "GO!" to make the videos!
 1. Click "Reveal in File Explorer" to reveal the files' location.
 1. Throw those videos into your favorite video editor and do what you want!